 You May Also Enjoy The Best Picnic Places for Families in Sligo & Leitrim

 Families will enjoy a two day 100% interactive and ‘screen free’ summer festival with themed ‘play universes’ and activities for children to immerse themselves in.
-Playstival offers an unforgettable day of pure fun, with wooden play universes designed to foster the imagination such as;
+Playstival offers an unforgettable day of pure fun, with over fifteen activity areas and three themed play universes designed to foster the imagination and inspire creation while having lots of fun.
+Some of the highlights include:

 You May Also Enjoy 101 Of the Best Ideas for Your Family Vacation In Ireland